LukasWoodtli/WebPage/pelican/content/arm_cortex_m3_architecture.md

 This assembler qualifier is used to select a 16-bit or 32-bit instruction encoding.

-`.N`: Narrow: Assembler must select a 16-bit istruction.
+`.N`: Narrow: Assembler must select a 16-bit instruction.

-`.W`: Wide: Assembler must select a 32-bit istruction.
+`.W`: Wide: Assembler must select a 32-bit instruction.

-If the instruction is not available in the requested encoding the assembler prroduces an error.
+If the instruction is not available in the requested encoding the assembler produces an error.

 If no qualifier is given the assembler selects the 16-bit encoding if it is available.